delta3d/delta3d/delta3d/src/readme.txt

 Win32 w/ Visual Studio .NET 7.1
 -------------------------------

-2. Open VisualStudio/delta_all.sln, build!

-   Alternatively, you build use the other solutions:

-   VisualStudio/src/delta.sln             : libraries
-   VisualStudio/src/*/*.sln               : invdividual libraries
-   VisualStudio/src/python/dtpython.sln   : python bindings
-   VisualStudio/examples/examples.sln     : examples
-   VisualStudio/examples/*/*.sln          : individual examples
+2. Open VisualStudio/delta.sln, build!
+This will generate the essential Delta3D libraries that can be built with our distributed dependencies.

+3. The rest of the components can be build with their own solutions (dependencies that we do not distribute are listed in parentheses):

+   VisualStudio/src/dtHLA/dthla.sln          : HLA library (RTI)
+   VisualStudio/src/dtScript/dtscript.sln    : library to run python scripts (Python) VisualStudio/src/python/dtpython.sln      : python bindings (Python, BoostPython) VisualStudio/src/python/dthlabindings.sln : python HLA bindings (Python, BoostPython, RTI) VisualStudio/examples/*/*.sln             : individual examples
    VisualStudio/utilities/*/*.sln            : individual utilities

+   Or just build EVERYTHING (make sure you have Python, BoostPython, RTI):
+   VisualStudio/delta_all.sln

    dtHLA
    -----